Darrin Patrick: Ministry

-Patrick moved from suburban Kansas City, Missouri to St. Louis in 2002 to plant The Journey in the urban core.
+Patrick moved from suburban Kansas City, Missouri, to St. Louis in 2002 to plant The Journey in the urban core.
 The church has seen unprecedented growth in the city of St. Louis and the broader metropolitan region.
-The Journey is now a multi-site ministry with 6 churches in Missouri and Illinois, including Patrick's hometown of Marion.
-The church has been scrutinized for its cultural engagement by the Missouri Baptist Convention and received national media attention regarding one of its outreach ministries, "Theology at the Bottleworks," for being held at Schlafly Bottleworks, a brewery in Maplewood, MO.
+The Journey is now a multi-site ministry with six churches in Missouri and Illinois, including Patrick's hometown of Marion.
+The church has been scrutinized for its cultural engagement by the Missouri Baptist Convention and received national media attention regarding one of its outreach ministries, "Theology at the Bottleworks," for being held at Schlafly Bottleworks, a brewery in Maplewood, Missouri.

 In his role as the chaplain to the St. Louis Cardinals, Patrick regularly led chapel services and Bible studies during the baseball season.
 He was present for the players either before or after home games.
 Shortly after the end of the 2013 season, Patrick officiated the wedding of Cardinals pitcher Shelby Miller.
 As a chaplain, Patrick was a part of Baseball Chapel, an international ministry recognized by Major and Minor League Baseball, which is responsible for the appointment and oversight of all team chapel leaders (over 500 throughout professional baseball).